 Soothing Your Senses

 Exploring the city means plenty of walking and plenty of tired muscles.
 Happily, Marrakech is bursting with refreshing hammams where you can steam, scrub and polish your cares away.
-Hammams—or public baths—are central to the Moroccan way of life, and the offering varies from high-end hotel spas to local joints where you’re expecting to bring your own soap and scrubbing mitt.
+Hammams—or public baths—are central to the Moroccan way of life, and the offering varies from high-end hotel spas to local joints where you’re expected to bring your own soap and scrubbing mitt.
 Public Hammams have men- and women-only areas, or timetables with set hours for men and women to visit, while those in private hotels and riads can be booked in advance.

 La Mamounia (pictured above), one of Marrakech’s most iconic and luxurious hotels, also has one of the city’s most luxurious spas.
 With outdoor and indoor pools, steam rooms, and expert staff and treatments incorporating local ingredients like argan oil and orange water, a couple of hours here will have you totally at peace.
 Try the “sweet rose” body wrap, destined to leave your skin super soft and hydrated, or a traditional scrub with honey to soothe aching muscles.